kylebshr/ElegantPresentations/README.md

-# TwitterPresentationController
+# ElegantPresentations

 Does this need to exist?
 Probably not.
 It's very easy to implement.
-But I've looked around for a presenter that animates in the same fashion as Twitter.app *many* times, and was never able to find one — so here it is!
+But I've looked around for an existing presenter that animates in the same fashion as Twitter.app *many* times, and was never able to find one — so here it is, with a few extra options too!

 <img src="https://zippy.gfycat.com/NarrowThickCod.gif" width=200>